OSGeo/gdal/gdal/doc/source/drivers/raster/gpkg.rst

 For Int16, UInt16 or Float32 with PNG tiles, GDAL will generally remap the input nodata value to another value.

-On writing, for PNG tiles, the behaviour is the following one:
+On writing, for PNG tiles, the behavior is the following one:

 ============== =================================================== =====================================================
 GDAL data type Input GDAL nodata value                             null_value in GPKG gpkg_2d_gridded_coverage_ancillary